gbdev/pandocs/src/MBC6.md

 The last byte of the erase sector command needs to be written to an address that lies within the sector that you want to erase.
 There are eight sectors, 128 KiB each.
-For example, to erase sector 2, the last byte ($30) has to be written to address $40000.
+E.g., to erase sector 2, the last byte ($30) has to be written to address $40000.
 The bank number for that address can be calculated like this: 2 \* 16, where 2 is the sector number.
 Therefore, for erasing sector 2, before writing the last byte